Better than the old version in lots of small ways, dependable family transport, hybrid version is genuinely useful

 How does it drive?

 Initially we drove full German-spec cars with air suspension and strange pinstriped wooden dashboard (the Germans love their weird interiors), but the fancy suspension isn’t likely to come to the UK.
 Which is good, because it doesn’t ride particularly well.
-In everything bar the diesel plug-in (the heaviest combo you can get) the car wallowed about excruciatingly in Comfort mode and tightened things up in Sport mode, which got body roll in check but meant for a firmer ride than we’d like in a nice family SUV.
+In everything bar the diesel plug-in (the heaviest combo you can get) the car wallowed about excruciatingly in Comfort mode and although Sport mode tightened things up, getting body roll in check, it made for a firmer ride than we’d like in a nice family SUV.

 What will it cost?